rudi-platform/rudi-node-container/README.md

 mkdir -p "$INSTALL_DIR/data" && cd "$INSTALL_DIR"

 # The following variable is the hashed super user credentials that corresponds to
-#     usr: 'node admin'
+#     usr: 'rudinode admin'
 #     pwd: 'manager admin password!'
 # - If you don't set the SU variable the first time the container is run, credentials wil be
 #   randomly generated and displayed in the logs.
 # - You normally only need to set it once, but if you set it in the run command next time, the
 #   previous super user credentials get overwritten.
-SU=cnVkaW5vZGUgYWRtaW46WnU2WGwxWVNRUS0tT1BzenlhUFNzcmlQRjA5V1U2dHlVYlh3ZVdaX1lOTVRXMG82MWwxUFVoU3BOdWlhSVBCdGFlN2xXVmU2M0ExRV9zTk85QnlUcWhaZGx5RHY5UW5xdlkxX2lMaklXb3pJRXRlX29zQkM4WmlwUmxvTmR3
+SU="cnVkaW5vZGUgYWRtaW46R3dvRDFiTmt5N1F1ZjNrbG1NZVk3NUhnVFdtUDZsZFpzU0ZJLWJDY1NMVWI2MldKOTZkMlJRVDZlMTFUd0E0eGNzTDljSHVNSnFaSkh4eW1SZE1iemRhMUM5WU8yU3Q2QVJoMmhlZFN1UmpZWW5PcXZpbDFEWDJ4cDJqZTZ3"

 podman run --rm                         \
     --name "$CNTNR_NAME"                \